benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

 - Tuning systems (well-tempered) came into existance
 - meter (grouping of notes) standardized, as well as bar lines
 - Functional harmony came into existence

+## Lecture 9: National Styles Italy and Germany

+**Cavatina**: type of aria

+- Gioacchino Rossini: THe Barber of Seville (1816)
+  - Purpose of this cavatina is to identify Rossina as a saucy, smart and determined young lady and to entertain the audience
+- Beethoven: Symphony No. 5 in C-, Movement 1 (1808)
+  - Meaning is to be expressed and understood by individual experiences

+Italian Quote

+> *Music for the Italians is a sensual pleasure and nothing more.
+Fore this noble expression of the mind, they have hardly more respect than for cooking!
+They want a score that, like a plate of macaroni, can be assimilated immediately without their having to think about it or even pay attention to it* - Hector Berlioz

+German Quote

+> *What instrumental work of Beethoven testifies to his art and genius to a higher degree than the immeasurably noble and profound Symphony in C Minor?
+How this marvelous composition carries the hearer irresistibly with it in its ever-mounting climax into the spirit kingdom of the infinite!
+What could be simpler than the main motive of the first movement composed of a mere rhythmic figure which, beginning in unison, does not even indicate the key to the listener.
+The character of anxious, restless longing this passage carries with it only brings out more clearly the melodiousness of the second theme.
+It appears as if the breast, burned and oppressed by the premonition of tragedy, of threatening annihilation, in gasping tones was struggling with all its strength for air* - E.T.A.
+Hoffmann

+As discovered by these quotes,

+- Rossini's cavatina personified the 19th-centure Italian view that 'music = opera' and that opera is a form of entertainment
+- Beethoven's symphonic music personifies the German/Austrian view of music as something profound and capable of the deepest metaphorical expression
+- Italians great for melody, germans great for harmony

+**Nationalism**: the use of folk or ethnic music in concert compositions

+- While Beethoven appreciated Rossini's music, he didn't compose the like because it wasn't culturally appropriate
+- National styles have to do with language and culture in which composer grew up.
+This changes how composers perceive their music

+Vocal music originated as latin music in Church

+> The nature of the language set to music will determine the nature of the melody that results

+Vocal music persisted from this and was most developed in Italy for 2 reasons

+1. Nature of Italian language (closest to latin)
+2. Christian church based in Rome

+### Italian Baroque Style

+Due to the Madrigal, Italian language replaced Latin as dominant language in vocal music

+The style was characterised by:

+1. It was an outgrowth of Latin vocalism and the equally vocal character of the Italian language
+2. It was essentially a homophonic tradition: melody and accompaniment, the perfect example of which is opera, the dominant art form of the era
+3. Exhibited a preference for melodic directness, as opposed to the ornamental complexity of the French style and the polyphonic and harmonic complexity of the Baroque German Style
+4. Italian Baroque Opera gave birth to the 2 most important orchestral genres of the next 400 years = symphony and concerto

+Italian and Latin are considered **melismatic languages** that, by nature, beg for long, soaring [melismas](#high-middle-ages) when set to music.
+In contrast, English and German are syllabic languages that prefer one pitch per syllable when being set to music; languages that allow for only occasional melisma.

+### Affect of Protestantism on German Style

+In 1517, Martin Luther posted 95 Theses

+- This lead to counterroman revolution and wars between 1548-1648, including the Thirty Years War (1615-1648)
+- This was ended by the Peace of Westphalia in 1648

+**Protestantism** stayed after the battle

+**Lutheranism** profoundly affected music.
+It included:

+- Papacy rejected, as was supernatural character of priesthood
+- Called clergy ministers, not priests and allowed them to marry
+- Rejected confessional and priestly absolution
+- Abandoned saying of masses and prayers for the dead
+- Gave up cults of saints and Virgin Mary
+- Declared that the one true source ofChristian belief was the Bible
+- Vernacular language replaced Latin in the Church

+This change in language lead to the adoption of German-language songs (hymns) to replace Latin plainchant

+- hymns (or chorales) became backbones of music across Lutheran communities across Europe

+> *After theology, I give music the greatest educational importance and highest honour* - Martin Luther

+- this vision of music as close to theology was instrumental in development of Bach and others.
+Since Luther thought music was a gift of God, music was considered a godly act
+- Contrastingly to Catholics who emphasised vocal music, Lutheran communities thought instrumental music could also be used to equally worship God

+When enjoying music, if we feel a rush of connection to it, it can be seen in 2 different lights

+1. Personification of hedonism.
+We are self-indulging
+2. We leave our egos behind and are susceptible to divine influence

+Luther thought that music that made us more susceptible to God was beautiful and promoted it such that it grew far more than in Italian, Catholic communities

+### German Baroque Style

+Syllabic music demonstrated by "Awake!
+Now Strikes the Hour" - Bach Cantata no. 140

+- setting is one pitch per syllable
+- sharp articulations reflectin in sharp, articulated rhythms of the melody
+- sharply articulated, compact language creates a sharply articulated, compact tune

+Lutheran Church Hymn: staple across Germany

+Bach created all his music for God as a Lutheran.
+He not only dedicated his spiritual works, but also his secular works to God.
+He inscribed them as INJ (in the name of Jesus).
+Bach made his compositional technique and spirituality intertwined.
+His native German language and Lutheran faith that were the cornerstone of his worldview AND the sound of his music.